Applying to HE

 Applications for full time HE courses are made online through UCAS.
 If applying via UCAS you can make a maximum of 5 choices.
 Additional choices can be added at a later date if an applicant uses less than five on the original application.
 There’s no preference order and your universities/colleges won’t see where else you’ve applied until after you reply to any offers you get.

-There are exceptions to this including all applications to the Universities of Oxford and Cambridge and for all medicine, dentistry and veterinary science and veterinary medicine courses, which have a deadline of October 15th.
+The main UCAS deadline is the 31st of January for 2024 entry (traditionally this has been the 15th, but since the COVID outbreak this has been pushed back to a later date).
+For applications to the universities of Oxford and Cambridge and for all medicine, veterinary science, and dentistry courses an earlier deadline of the 16th of October applies for applicants applying to start in 2024.
+A full list of UCAS deadlines can be found here.
 Some HE institutions also have several start dates (often in September and January) during the year for some of their courses so it’s important to make sure you know which courses and institutions this applies to.

 You may or may not be asked to attend an interview after applying.
 This depends on where you apply to and what course you are applying for.
 HE courses where you would expect to be interviewed include art and design, nursing, midwifery and allied health courses and social work courses.

 It is advisable whenever possible for applications to be submitted in advance of official deadlines when places, particularly on popular courses, are starting to fill up.
 Any early application also has the potential advantage of being more carefully looked at and suggests to those reading it that the applicant is well-organised and enthusiastic.

 Applications to UCAS can only be made online.
 To register an application through a college you will need the organisation’s “buzzword”.
 When using UCAS Apply, text is available on screen for each section of the form to help you complete it correctly.
 You can also save your form and complete it in your own time on any computer with internet access.